 “Accept and reclaim your birthright!“

 Attend the Great Banquet of Redemption and Reconciliation.
 Set your heart aright.
 Believe in the Giver of Salvation.
 Accept the free gift of:

 “The Grace, Love, and Mercy of Abba Avinu.”

 In conclusion we must decide which system of Jewish belief we will be ruled by and which son or daughter of Abraham we will be.
 Will we be like the honest-humble-submitted younger son who gladly accepted the rule of the Loving Father?
 Or will we be like the dishonest-proud-rebellious firstborn son who loved his physical birthright but completely despised his “spiritual birthright?”

 So you see the final conclusion of this story is up to us.

 In the end we believe the younger son has chosen to live by The Father’s Decree of Life.
 He desires only to love his Father and enjoy His loving Presence for as long as he can.
 Like his Father the younger son will also always choose to be compassionate and gracious to all; especially his errant eldest brother.
 For he has chosen to permanently live by the Grace of G-d.

-The eldest son, however, has chosen to reject the pleas of The Father and embrace his own Decree of Death.
+The eldest son, however, has chosen to reject The Father’s Decree of Life and embrace instead his own self-made—-Decree of Death.
 He secretly desires only to become the ruler over all that The Father has.
 So unlike his Father he will never be gracious; especially to that “other son.”
 Why should he?
 As he has made it abundantly clear: “Your son is dead to me.
 He is no longer a brother of mine!”
 Therefore, in the measure he has judged he shall be judged.
 For it is written:

 אל תשפטו למען לא תשפטו, כי במשפט אשר אתם שופטים תשפטו ובמדה אשר אתם מודדים ימדד לכם. פ